remindmodel/remind/tutorials/06_Advanced_ChangeInputs.md

 ## Initial Parameter Values

-The initial values for all optimization parameters are taken from a previous run and supplied via an input `gdx` file.
+The initial values for all optimization parameters are taken from a previous run and supplied via an input `gdx` file, which has to be supplied externally.
-In a bundle of runs, a previous run from the same bundle is usually configured via the `path_gdx` configuration parameter.
-However, in a standalone run or the first run in a bundle, the input `gdx` has to be supplied externally.

 Within REMIND, the input `gdx` is automatically downloaded and unpacked based on the
 ```R